ICMS-conference/icms-conference.github.io/2018/sessions/session20.md

 layout: default2018
 title: "ICMS 2018 - Session 20: Software for Mathematical Reasoning and Applications"
 ---
-## 20. Software for Mathematical Reasoning and Applications
+## Session 20.
+Software for Mathematical Reasoning and Applications

 ### Organizers